PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Related Work

 We recognize two limitations in the proposed MoE solution.
-First, it is unscalable, as it requires an expert for each source domain, resulting in an (typically linear) increase in model parameters with the number of source domains.
-Second, domain experts are tuned for domain-specific knowledge.
-However, test examples may arrive from unknown domains, and may reflect a complicated combination of the sources.
+First, MoE requires training a standalone expert model for each source domain.
+Hence, the total number of parameters increases (typically linearly) with the number of source domains, which harms the solution's scalability.
+One possible solution could be to train smaller-scale experts \citep{DBLP:conf/emnlp/PfeifferVGR20, DBLP:conf/emnlp/RucklePG20}, but this approach is likely to lead to degradation in performance.
+Second, domain experts are tuned towards domain-specific knowledge, at times at the expense of cross-domain knowledge which highlights the relationship between different domains.
+In practice, test examples may arrive from unknown domains, and may reflect a complicated combination of the sources.
 To cope with this, MoE ensembles the predictions of the experts using heuristic methods, such as a simple average or a weighted average based on the predictions of a domain-classifier.
-Our results indicate that this approach is sub optimal.
+Our results indicate that this approach is sub-optimal.

-In this work, we train one model which shares its parameters across all domains.
+Moreover, we view domain partitioning as often somewhat arbitrary (consider for example the differences between the \textit{dvd} and \textit{movie} domains).
+We do not want to strictly confine our model to a specific partitioning and rather encourage a more lenient approach towards domain boundaries.
+Hence, in this work, we train only a single model which shares its parameters across all domains.
 Furthermore, we are interested in adapting to any target domain, such that no information about potential target domains is known at training time.
-Some of the above works \citep{wright2020transformer} in fact avoid utilizing target data, thus they fit the any-domain settings and form two of our baselines.
-Yet, in contrast to these works, we see this definition as a core part of this study.
+Some of the above works \citep{wright2020transformer} in fact avoid utilizing target data, thus they fit the any-domain setting and form two of our baselines.
+Yet, in contrast to these works, the \textit{any-domain} objective is a core principle of this study.

-\paragraph{Autoregressive Language Modeling} Previous works consider two main approaches when training a Transformer-based \citep{DBLP:conf/nips/VaswaniSPUJGKP17} language model (LM).
-The first implements the classic markovian language modeling approach, by training only a Transformer decoder model to generate the next word given its previous context, in an autoregressive manner \citep{Radford2018ImprovingLU}.
-This approach exhibited impressive performance mainly for generative tasks, possibly due to its autoregressive nature \citep{radford2019language}.
-The second casts the classic autoregressive language modeling task, as a masked tokens prediction task, by training a Transformer's encoder to derive contextualized word embeddings (CWE) \citep{DBLP:conf/naacl/DevlinCLT19, liu2019roberta, DBLP:journals/corr/abs-1910-01108}.
-When fine-tuning the model for a new discriminative task, a custom decoder is implemented and jointly trained with the model's pre-trained encoder.
-This optimizes the language model's CWE representations for predicting the downstream task.
-This approach exhibited impressive performance mainly for discriminative tasks, due to the emphasis on downstream task-specific fine-tuned representations \cite{DBLP:conf/naacl/DevlinCLT19, liu2019roberta}.